 LAFFAZ Media lately caught up with Aditya Arora, the CEO of FAAD Network, a Gurugram-based startup accelerator firm founded in 2015 by Dr Dinesh Singh and Karan Verma.

-We began with asking questions related to Aditya’s early career, to knowing about FAAD and ended with seeking suggestions that could foster learning for the newbie and budding entrepreneurs.
+We began with asking questions related to Aditya’s early career, to know about FAAD and ended with seeking suggestions that could foster learning for the newbie and budding entrepreneurs.

 It is our pleasure in presenting to you our conversation with Aditya.
 Here’s to it…